InnoFang/jokul/README.md

   source: E:/Movie/%s.mp4
 ```

-The value of `source` is a string template that indicate the location and type/suffix of your movies.In this project, The suffix of the movie file must be mp4, and all of the movie in the directory, for me is  the `E:/movie/` in my computer , which must be named same as the title of movie in your database, otherwise it cannot find and load the movie source correctly when you want to the play it.
+The value of `source` is a string template that indicate the location and type/suffix of your movies.In this project, The suffix of the movie file must be mp4, and all of the movie in the directory, for me is  the `E:/Movie/` in my computer , which must be named same as the title of movie in your database, otherwise it cannot find and load the movie source correctly when you want to play it.

 **Thirdly, deploy server**